lars1050/csc321-s25/project02-creature/README.md

 Each of you should take on one of the following roles.
 I suggest that you choose one that matches your strengths.

 - **Git Manager**.
 This person establishes the repo with the starter code.
 They make sure the .gitignore and collaborators.txt is correct.
-As well as ensure that no class files or docs are being pushed to the repo.
 They keep an eye on the branches, and try to help others with git and with merging.
 They manage issues on gitlab.
 And they tag the repo.

 - **Team Coordinator**.
 This person helps each team member pick their next issue(s) to tackle.
 This person knows generally what everyone is working on to try to avoid merge conflicts.
 They check in regularly to see where the problems are and to coordinate effort among team members to address problems.
 They are responsible for communicating to the team.